beatrichartz/csv/README.md

 CSV is a notoriously fickle format, with many implementations and files interpreting it differently.

 For that reason, `CSV` implements a normal mode `CSV.decode` that will return a stream of `ok: ["field1", "field2"]` and `err: "Message"` tuples.
+It will also **reparse lines after a previous line has opened an unterminated escape sequence**, ensuring you get all correctly formatted rows.

-This allows to extract all correctly formatted rows, while displaying descriptive errors for all incorrectly formatted ones.
+The goal of this library is to allow to extract all correctly formatted rows, while displaying descriptive errors for incorrectly formatted rows.

 In strict mode using `CSV.decode!` the library will raise an exception when it encounters the first error, aborting the operation.